DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 ## OpenFOAM configurations

 As mentioned in [Overview](index.html), DAFoam uses OpenFOAM for multiphysics analysis.
-So before running DAFoam optimizations, one needs to set up an OpenFOAM run case for NACA0012 airfoil. tutorials-main/NACA0012_Airfoil/incompressible has the following folder structure:
+So, before running DAFoam optimizations, one needs to set up an OpenFOAM run case for the NACA0012 airfoil. tutorials-main/NACA0012_Airfoil/incompressible has the following folder structure:

 ```bash
 NACA0012_Airfoil/incompressible